 The Fremont Street Experience in Downtown Vegas

 Want to have a little outdoor fun?
-Then head over to the Fremont Street Experience.
+Then head over to the Fremont Street Experience in downtown Las Vegas.
 This entire pedestrian street (all five blocks of it) is the biggest street party happening in Las Vegas and includes a massive overhead light display that covers the street.
 Along with striking light shows, visitors get to check out live performances and street art along every block.

 If you’re a fan of ziplining, Fremont Street has another reason for visiting.
 This is where you’ll find Slotzilla, a zip-line attraction that zooms visitors several stories above the street.
 While you can certainly spend money here, it isn’t required to have a good time.
 The people-watching here is insane, and you can stroll up and down the street, taking in the sights for free!

 The timing makes a huge difference if you want to truly experience Fremont Street.
 During the day, it can appear kind of tame.
 To get the most out of your visual experience, you should visit after sunset, particularly on the weekends, when you can see the lights in all their splendor.

 Also, if you were hoping to do some low-cost souvenir shopping, Fremont Street is a great option.
 The street has multiple vendors offering up affordable gifts for family and friends back home.

 Experience a Rainstorm at The Miracle Mile Shops